-7 Simple and Amazing Home Remedies for Cats with Colds
+7 Simple & Amazing Home Remedies for Cats with Colds

-As a cat owner and lover I want to make sure that I share home remedies for cats with colds with you.
-Having an ill cat is no fun and when your cat has a cold, you want to get them back to normal as soon as possible!
-These home remedies for cats with colds can help do the trick and the great thing is, you probably already have them around your home.
+As a cat owner and lover, I want to share with you 7 simple home remedies for cats with colds.
+Having an ill cat is no fun, so when your cat has the nasty virus, you want to get Fluffy back to normal as soon as possible!
+These home remedies will do the trick, and the great thing is that you probably already have them around your home.

 Can cats get colds?
 Absolutely they can!
 It is a common illness seen in cats of any age and is also known as feline upper respiratory infection.
 There are a few different strains of feline upper respiratory infection which include: